dfraser74/mcw-pwa/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

-==Development==
-The plugin's trying to enhance the WordPress experiences through several components like:
-*   use service worker to cache all static assets like images, JavaScripts, CSS styles, and fonts.
-*   use Intersection Observer API to lazy load images on a page.
-*   make scripts loaded with async if no dependency found and defer if it has a dependency like jQuery library. **This is a bit risky if themes or plugins not include the scripts with wp_enqueue_script function or not include dependency when they enqueue the script.
-Make sure you check there is no error on JavaScript console when you activate the plugin.**
-*   install service worker if the website has AMP plugin running.
-AMP is a custom elements library that boost the website loading performance.

-**This is still in beta, so please don't put it in productions until you know what you're doing.**

-1. Clone the repo to a directory inside your `wp-content/plugins` directory by running command in your terminal `git clone https://github.com/tyohan/mcw-pwa.git mcw-pwa`
-2. Install NPM first because we need it to install Workbox library
-3. Switch your terminal working directory to `mcw-pwa/scripts` and run command `npm install` to install the WorkBox library.
-4. Activate the plugin inside your WordPress Admin Panel on plugin section.
-5. Check with your Browser's DevTool to **make sure there is no JavaScript error in your JavaScript console.**

 == Frequently Asked Questions ==

 = What PWA features it has? =

-Currently, it only provides service workers to cache static assets for better loading performance on repeat visits.
+It focus on performance for now.
+Well integrated with AMP plugin.
+It use service worker to cache static assets for better loading performance on repeat visits.
 Other features like offline access, push notification, and add to home screen haven't supported yet.

 = Is it works on all browsers? =
 Lazy loading images and critical resources loading enhancement works on all browsers.